AP sources: Tiger to meet with top players against LIV Golf - WHIZ News

 He said he disagreed with players getting enormous signing bonuses to defect to LIV Golf, saying they have turned their backs on the tour that made them famous.

 The PGA Tour has reacted to the depth of Saudi funding with a $50 million bonus pool called the Player Impact Program that pays 10 leading players based on how much attention they get.
-Some players, such as defending FedEx Cup champion Patrick Cantlay, don’t like the program.
+Some players, such as Cantlay, the defending FedEx Cup champion, don’t like the program.

 Also in the works is a series of overseas tournaments at the end of the year that will reward the top performers.
 The tour hasn’t announced set details or a sponsor.